tallguyjenks/runes/cran-comments.md

 * There were no ERRORs, NOTEs, or WARNINGs.
 * win-builder note = "checking CRAN incoming feasibility"
 * Also in win-builder noted spelling issue in DESCRIPTION, _Futhark_ is the correct spelling.
+* R-Hub only NOTE was new submission and same spelling flag for _Futhark_

 ## Downstream dependencies